secrez/secrez/README.md

 # Secrez
 A secrets manager in times of crypto coins.

+## This is a work in progress.
+Any suggestion, advice, critic is very welcome.
+But use at your own risk.

 ### Intro

 Secrez is a CLI application that manages a particular encrypted file system, with commands working similarly to Unix commands like `cd`, `cp`, `ls`, `mv`, etc.